wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 {% include _toc.html %}

 This article is a succinct hands-on deep dive on how to get data in and out of Salesforce.

 3 billion transactions go through Salesforce daily.

+QUESTION: Please correct me if I'm wrong here.

+There is "Dirty Little Secret" to how most companies work with Salesforce data:

+Internally, Salesforce uses Oracle RAC databases, which "log ships" every change instantaneously to another region for disaster-proof recovery.

+But Salesforce provides weekly backups by default.

+Salesforce does not provide "point-in-time" recovery of data provided by data center operations teams.

+Moreover, Salesforce does not provide a way to restore data from backups taken.

+## RPO & RTO

+The IT industry-wide has names for recovery of data in case servers fail in enterprise data centers:

+<strong>RPO (Recovery-Point Objective)</strong>
+is the amount of data that a company is willing to lose.

+<strong>RTO (Recovery Time Objective)</strong>
+is the time that a company is willing to wait for data to be recovered.

+For Salesforce users, RTO would be in days or weeks rather than in minutes.

+If you don't run backup jobs, Salesforce charges a minimum of $10,000 to obtain that data.

 ## Data Objects